kynnyhsap/bun-faulty-webosckets/README.md

-# Bun's WebSockets does not send binary data over to server
+# Bun WebSocket does not send binary data over to server

 node v22.0.0
 bun 1.1.8